 A will is important as in the absence of one the law will share out your possessions in a standardised fashion, this means that people outside of your immediate family are unlikely to receive anything, including unmarried partners.
 Any requests that you have of passing ownership of possessions and heirlooms could be ignored.
 A will ensures that you have the final say on what happens after you die and that no difficult decisions are left to your loved ones, which could potentially cause arguments.

 Capital Life understands the importance of having a will in order to make matters more simple for your loved ones when the time comes.
-This is why all of our funeral plans include a free will service.
+This is why all of our funeral plans include a free Inheritance Planning Service.

 A Funeral Plan is a great way to ensure that your estate is in order and everything will be taken care of for your loved ones when the time comes and forms an important stage in later life planning.
 A Will and a Funeral Plan means that your family will know your personal wishes in the time of need.